Why doesn't the cookie-cutter approach work as a guarantee of project management success?

-Lifecycle & Methodology | By Duncan Haughey | minute read
+Lifecycle & Methodology | By Duncan Haughey | Read time minutes

 Many organisations invest heavily in adopting methodologies – such as PRINCE2 – and although this does not guarantee success, it ensures that everyone in the organisation is working from a standard approach.
 There is nothing wrong with this; however, I still meet managers who believe this route alone will result in sustained project success.

-These managers often end up disappointed.
+These managers often end up frustrated.
 They are missing the vital experience that comes from years of managing projects.
-For this reason, the Project Management Institute (PMI) requires 4,500 hours of project management experience as the entry criteria to their Project Management Professional (PMP) certification.
+For this reason, the Project Management Institute (PMI) requires 36 months of leading projects as one of the entry requirements to their Project Management Professional (PMP) certification.

 So, how do organisations improve their chances of project success?

 - Employ a mix of senior and junior project managers.
 Use the senior project managers to coach the junior project managers.
-New entrants to an organisation are usually enthusiastic and keen to learn, so they quickly absorb knowledge from their more experienced colleagues.
+New entrants to an organisation are enthusiastic and keen to learn, so they quickly absorb knowledge from their more experienced colleagues.

 - Pick a methodology such as Six Sigma, PRINCE2 or SCRUM as the basis of your organisational project management approach.
 If you choose a public method, plenty of cost-effective training courses are available.
 Adapt the method to suit your corporate needs.
 Above all, remember to use your judgement and experience to avoid becoming a slave to the methodology.